Chart Color Schemes

 Narrabri Surrounds has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting this region.
-Notable ones are Newell Highway Upgrade - Heavy Duty Pavement Upgrades (Narrabri to Moree), Narrabri Solar Farm and BESS, Stoney Creek Battery Energy Storage System (BESS), and Narrabri Place Strategy.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely influencing the region.
+Notable projects include Newell Highway Upgrade - Heavy Duty Pavement Upgrades from Narrabri to Moree, Narrabri Solar Farm and BESS, Stoney Creek Battery Energy Storage System (BESS), and Narrabri Place Strategy.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.